lordminx/GGAutoblocker-data/README.md

 created_at,followers,friends,statuses,language,protected,utc_offset
 ```

+### hashtag_count.csv

 ### mention_graph.csv.xz

 A mention graph as a csv file, describing the mention relationships (ie. who mentions whom) in the dataset in the form of directional edges between Twitter user IDs.

 The format of the csv file is `User ID,User ID,Number of Mentions`.

+### mentionscount.csv

+File of twitter nicks and numbers of mentions for that nick in the corpus.
+Nicknames are presented without "@"-prefix and without normalizing captitalization, etc.

+### sym_rt_graph.csv

+In this file, the symmetric RT relationships in the dataset where extracted and modelled as a social graph.
+Every line in the csv file represents an edge between two users in the dataset who have retweeted each other.

+### tweet_dates.csv.xz

+Twitter-formated date-time strings, one per line, for every tweet in the dataset.
+Compressed using xz to allow uploading to Github.

+### tweet_ids.txt.xz

+The ids of the ~18\*10^6 tweets collected, one line per ID.
+The text file was compressed using xz to be small enough for upload to Github.

+### url_count.csv.xz

+List of urls extracted from tweets in the dataset as well as a count of how often an url appears in the dataset.
+One url per line formatted as `url,count` and compressed using xz.

+### user_ids.txt

+Contains all the 11188 user ids extracted from the blocklist at data collection.
+For one method to hydrate the ids into full twitter user objects, see [this Jupyter Notebook](hydrate_twitter_ids.ipynb).

+### wordcount.csv

+A count of words used in the text parts of the twitter corpus.
+Very roughly chunked on whitespace, not stemmed at all and still includes hashtags, etc. Presented as a csv file with `word,count`.